 "divide," rather than Luke's more emphatic diamerizo.

 The bottom line is that Girard speaks of this passage in many of the cases in which he raises the theme of apocalyptic: Things Hidden, p.
-181; I See Satan, p.
+181; and here's a passage from I See Satan, p.
 159:

 Scapegoating phenomena cannot survive in many instances except by becoming more subtle, by resorting to more and more complex casuistry in order to elude the self-criticism that follows scapegoaters like their shadow.
 Otherwise, we could no longer resort to some wretched goat to rid ourselves of our resentments.
 We now have need of procedures less comically evident.In The Girard Reader, Luke 12 / Matt.
 10 is referred to in the chapter on "Satan," p.
 209, and in the "Epilog," p.
-275. An interesting and lesser know place where Girard discusses these themes is in a CBC Ideas radio show, The Scapegoat, with David Cayley, tape 5, side A. For example:
+275. There is also citation in Evolution and Conversion, p.
+237. An interesting and lesser know place where Girard discusses these themes is in a CBC Ideas radio show, The Scapegoat, with David Cayley, tape 5, side A. For example: